> SOURCE MATERIAL:

 In rare cases:

-Subjects describe a singular presence among them — larger, silent, observing.
+A singular presence is described — larger, silent, observing.

 > INTERPRETATION:

-If qimmiit are classified as kinship entities within Inuit cosmology,
+If qimmiit are kinship entities within Inuit cosmology,

 “When foundational bonds are severed, residual structures may persist.”